PatrickFis/Azure-Study-Notes/Azure Developer/Azure Event Based Solutions.md

 # Azure Event Hubs
-Azure Event Hubs is a big data streaming platform and event ingestion service.
+- Azure Event Hubs is a big data streaming platform and event ingestion service.
 It can transform data and store it in real time using an analytics provider or batching/storage adapters.
+- Event Hubs is useful for some of the following scenarios:
+  - Anomaly detection (fraud/outliers)
+  - Application logging
+  - Analytics pipelines, such as clickstreams
+  - Live dashboards
+  - Archiving data
+  - Transaction processing
+  - User telemetry processing
+  - Device telemetry streaming

 ## Features & Concepts
 - Event Hubs is a front door for an event pipeline (aka an event ingestor).
 An event ingestor is a component or service that sits between publishers and consumers and decouples the production of an event stream from the consumption of those events.